edi151/Hello-world/README.md

-# Hello-world My name is Ernest Dunwoody and this is all new to me.
+# Hello-world My name is Ernest Dunwoody.
+It will be a miracle if this thingey works